GPA-Gruppo-Progetti-Avanzati-SRL/tpm-rtp-cli/README.md

 * Optional properties of complex types are pointers to structs.
 * Mandatory structs are normal structs.
-* Plurals are handled as array of structs.
+* Plurals are handled as array of items (not pointers to).

 ```
 // CreditTransferTransaction35 type definition